🎧 Listen to this article

 An authentic Irish pub has all of the staples.
 They have an inviting and welcoming atmosphere and decor, delicious food, strong beverages, and plenty of entertainment.
 While you’re at an Irish pub, let’s not forget those with a “relaxed though professional service ethos” to serve you while you are taking part in their traditional festivities!

-A big order, yes, but Out & About Sacramento has meticulously applied these standards to our rigorous search for the best Irish pub in Sacramento.
+Advertise With UsA big order, yes, but Out & About Sacramento has meticulously applied these standards to our rigorous search for the best Irish pub in Sacramento.
 We have scoured reviews, talked to locals, and looked back on our travels across America to put together a definitive list of our favorite Irish pubs in Sacramento as follows.

 Sean Finnegan’s Pub is a location where you may please yourself with your favorite beverage.
 Did you want to grab a drink?
 Here, you can buy beverages and liquor.
 It may be pleasant to come here after an exhausting day to chill out, unwind and take your mind off the world’s worries for a little bit.
 The atmosphere is considered to be calming enough for this purpose, in addition to even being able to provide food.

 Sean Finnegan’s – a pub that sits inside the Bank Exchange building, which formerly housed a bank – took on what was initially The Bank Exchange’s name.
 It is where the locals come to enjoy themselves and celebrate because it is located in the Old Sacramento Historic Waterfront District.
-Come down to Sean Finnigan’s for a pint, good eats, and take in some of California’s history
+Come down to Sean Finnigan’s for a pint, good eats, and take in some of California’s history alongside other historic Sacramento dining experiences.

 Downtown Sacramento’s favorite neighborhood bar, Malt and Mash, is an exciting place to gather with friends who either love whiskey or love draft beer because they have plenty of both, including 15 local and craft brews on tap.
 To surround the crowd with ambiance and music at the unique hangout spot, there are 20 prominent outdoor speakers, not to mention the ten main ones inside that fill the air with live music from DJs and bands during weekly celebrations – all hosted by the bar.

 Located in an ideal location just a block away from Golden 1 Center and situated in the vibrant 700 block (the heart of downtown Sacramento), Malt and Mash is where you want to be whenever you’re preparing to attend an event at Golden 1.
+For more dining options in the area, check out our complete guide to downtown Sacramento restaurants.

 This cozy pub has all kinds of Irish ales.
 They have Guinness, of course, and others like Caffrey’s, Bass, and several other types on tap.
 Their flavors are creative and exciting.
 Philly cheese steak sandwiches are pretty good here as well as burgers with a crunchy bite to them thanks to the fresh cabbage on the side and layered between the beef patty.
 The O’Mally’s Amber is a microbrew with a unique fruity tang accompanied by its crisp finish, which makes it easy to drink in large amounts – highly recommended!